corda/corda/docs/source/shell.rst

 .. contents::

-The Corda shell is an embedded command line that allows an administrator to control and monitor a node.
+The Corda shell is an embedded or standalone command line that allows an administrator to control and monitor a node.
 It is based on the `CRaSH`_ shell and supports many of the same features.
 These features include:

 * Invoking any of the node's RPC methods